whizark/commitlint-config-cz/README.md

 ### `config.js`

-Converts and gets the `commitlint` config from the `.cz-config.js` in the package root.
+Gets the `commitlint` config from the `.cz-config.js` in the package root.

 ```javascript
 const config = require('commitlint-config-cz/lib/config')();